12 May Help Your Agents Stay Energized at Work

 Employees who rarely eat fruits, vegetables and other low-fat foods at work were 93 percent more likely to have a higher loss in productivity”

 This is not to say never have a doughnut.
 That’s asking a lot.
 I mean, they’re delicious.
-There’s compelling argument for making them an occasional treat rather than relying on them for nutrition.
+There’s a compelling argument for making them an occasional treat rather than relying on them for nutrition.

 Ideas for encouraging healthier dietary actions in your agents: